-In this section, we develop the lessons learned from our study for the validation of satellite observations of the three investigated tropospheric trace gases, namely $NO_2$ , $SO_2$ , and $H_2CO$ .
-For each molecule, we discuss the benefit of conducting such airborne campaigns as well as the choice of Romania as a campaign site.
-In the last part of the section, we also estimate the $NO_x$ and $SO_2$ emissions from Bucharest and from the power plants of the Jiu Valley, using the different datasets of the campaigns.
+This section addresses the lessons learned from our study for the validation of satellite observations of the three investigated tropospheric trace gases, namely $NO_2$ , $SO_2$ , and $H_2CO$ .
+For each molecule, we discuss the added value of conducting such an airborne campaign as well as the choice of Romania as a campaign site.
+The last part of the section estimates the $NO_x$ and $SO_2$ emissions from Bucharest and from the power plants of the Jiu Valley, using the different datasets of the campaigns.